Actualcatmoment/Frankentechnics/README.md

 # 📚 Credits
 Thanks to:

-SimpleFOC for making BLDC control more approachable
+SimpleFOC for making BLDC control more approachable.

+dekutree64 for making the original open source linear hall code and pointing me at a much easier solution than my spaghetti code.

-Andrew at Bushtronix for the hardware
+Andrew at Bushtronix for the hardware.